visnudeva/Niri-dot-files/README.md

 chmod +x install.sh
 ./install.sh</pre>

-The keyboard layout is US but it can also be changed in the niri config file.
+The keyboard layout is US but it can also be changed in the Niri config file.

 The main keybindings are: